davidjeddy/game-server/ROADMAP.md

   - Installed services
   - ready-to-go

+- Generate SSH key pair for EC2 instance at creation, not manually

 - Bastion host for non application ingress

 - Load balancer in front of EC2 instances for better traffic and routing management